 The court may garnish your wages up to 50% of your disposable income for paying child support.
 But that may only happen when you are already providing financial support to a child or spouse.

-State and local tax agencies may also have the authority to cut off apart from your wages.
-However, in many states, the federal law limits the amount.
+State and local tax agencies may also have the authority to cut off your wages.
+However, in many states, federal law limits the amount.

 In 4 U.S. states, Texas, Pennsylvania, North Carolina, and South Carolina, federal laws don’t allow creditors to garnish wages at all.

 But there are exceptions.
-Wage garnishment is allowed for child support, federal student loans, tax-related debts, and court-ordered fines or restitution..
+Wage garnishment allows for child support, federal student loans, tax-related debts, and court-ordered fines or restitution.

 How to prevent wage garnishment